K-Hirpara8/CNN_Age_Gender_Classification/README.md

-# CNN-Based Gender and Age Classification
+# 👩‍💻 CNN-Based Gender and Age Classification

 ## 📌 Overview

 This project focuses on gender and age-group classification using Convolutional Neural Networks (CNNs).
 The model is trained on labeled facial image datasets and evaluated on validation data to analyze classification performance.

-The objective was to gain practical experience in supervised deep learning for image-based prediction tasks and understand how preprocessing and architecture choices influence model accuracy.
+The goal of this project was to gain hands-on experience in supervised deep learning for image-based prediction tasks and understand how preprocessing and architectural choices influence model performance.

 ---